aragon/protocol/docs/2-architecture/readme.md

 | JurorsRegistry   | `ensurePeriodBalance`  | " |

 Notes:
-- The Subscriptions module could checkpoint the Jurors Registry instance per period
+- The PaymentsBook module could checkpoint the Jurors Registry instance per period
 - Otherwise, it can trust that the Jurors Registry always reflects the same status among all its versions